BRUCE P. GLEASON

 —James A. Davis, author of Music Along the Rapidan: Civil War Soldiers, Music and Community During Winter Quarters, Virginia

-Setting himself apart from the millions of people who have thought, “I should be writing a book,” Bruce Gleason does it in spades with Berlin and the 298th Army Band, 1988 – 1991: A Memoir.
+Setting himself apart from the millions of people who have thought, “I should be writing a book,” Bruce Gleason does it in spades with Cold War Cadence: A Military Musician's Berlin Memoir, 1988 – 1991.
 Providing a fascinating review of not only the work of army bandsmen and women, Dr. Gleason also offers more than a glimpse of the historic city of Berlin as well as the Prussian and Nazi ghosts that still reside there.

 “Acclaimed historian, Bruce Gleason has written another captivating book.
 This time, it’s personal—a memoir of his U.S. Army enlistment while stationed in Berlin, Germany.
 His account of the fall of the Berlin Wall—told within the context of Nazi and Prussian history—followed by German reunification coupled with tales of his travels through Europe and Asia is a must-read for all with an interest in world history.” — Jill Sullivan, author of Bands of Sisters, U.S. Women’s Military Bands of World War II